VATSIM-UK/UK-Sector-File/Contributing.md

 ## Merge Requests

 We welcome merge requests with fixes and improvements to the Sector File project.
-The features we really would like public support on are marked with "accepting-public-support" but other improvements are also welcome - please ensure you read over the merge work-flow below.
+The features we really would like public support on are marked with "up-for-grabs" but other improvements are also welcome - please ensure you read over the merge work-flow below.

 If you wish to add a new feature or you spot a bug that you wish to fix, _please open an issue for it first on the [UK Sector File issue tracker](https://gitlab.com/vatsim-uk/UK-Sector-File/issues).